mjtedder/fictional-disco/10-nodejs/01-Activities/18-OMDB_Axios_Students/README.md

 * Start by figuring out what your API URL should be then use the starter code as a guide.

-* Remember to `npm install request` or else your code will not work no matter what
+* Remember to `npm install axios` or else your code will not work no matter what